Naked in the Sun

 Naked in the Sun is a 1957 American Western film directed by R. John Hugh and written by John Cresswell.
 It is based on the 1956 novel The Warrior by Frank G. Slaughter.
 The film stars James Craig, Lita Milan, Barton MacLane, Dennis Cross, Robert Wark and Jim Boles.
 The film was released on September 20, 1957, by Allied Artists Pictures.

+Plot

+As white settlers push into Seminole lands in the Florida Everglades, an unscrupulous and brutal slave trader named Wilson (Barton MacLane) raids Seminole territory and captures Chechotah (Lita Milan), the wife of Seminole leader Chief Osceola (James Craig).
+This kidnapping ignites outrage and leads Osceola to rally his people, along with alliances involving escaped enslaved Black people who had found refuge with the Seminoles.
+The incident escalates into open conflict, drawing in the U.S. Army and sparking a war between the Seminole tribe and federal forces.

+Loosely based on historical events surrounding the real Osceola and the Second Seminole War, the story portrays Osceola's determined but challenging resistance to protect his people's homeland and way of life against encroaching settlers, slave catchers, and military pressure, highlighting themes of injustice, resistance, and frontier violence.